xapn/diamond/README.md

 ## Get started

-Use the Diamond program in command line as following.
+Use my Diamond program in command line as following.
 ```bash
 mvn clean package -Pstandalone # to build it once
 java -jar target/diamond-kata-0.1.0-SNAPSHOT-shaded.jar F # to run it as many times as you want